-Asia stocks fall to start week, following Wall Street losses
+World stocks slip as trade fears set in

-WALL STREET: Technology stocks led a slide in U.S. stocks on Friday, adding to the market’s losses from another tech-driven sell-off a day earlier.
-The S&P 500 index slid 0.7 percent to 2,818.82.
-The Dow Jones Industrial Average dropped 0.3 percent to 25,451.06.
-The Nasdaq composite index, which is heavily weighted with technology companies, tumbled 1.5 percent to 7,737.42.
-The Russell 2000 index of smaller-company stocks dipped 1.9 percent to 1,663.34.

-TECH STOCK LOSSES: On Friday, Twitter announced that its monthly users declined in the second quarter, causing its stocks to plummet 20.5 percent to $34.12.
+TECH STOCK LOSSES: Technology stocks led a slide in U.S. stocks on Friday, adding to the market’s losses from another tech-driven sell-off a day earlier.
+On Friday, Twitter announced that its monthly users declined in the second quarter, causing its stock to plummet 20.5 percent to $34.12.
 It was the company’s second-biggest loss since going public in 2013.
 Snap, the company behind the Snapchat messaging app, slid 4 percent to $12.83.
 Facebook shares gave up 0.8 percent to $174.89 a day after the social media giant led a slide in technology stocks that snapped the S&P 500’s three-day winning streak.
 Amazon.com bucked the trend, adding 0.5 percent to $1,817.27 after the online retailer reported its biggest profit ever as its advertising and cloud computing businesses kept growing.

 Most Read Business Stories